SpEcHiDe/MyTelegramOrgRoBot/README.md

 🙄 [@useTGxBot](https://telegram.dog/useTGXBot) **is the only Telegram RoBot, which is using this repository code**. 🙄😬 __For any other bots, ask the respective bot developers, for the source code, before sending **any private credentials*" to the bots__.

+## Frequently Asked Questions

+- Should you Trust this bot?
+  - **NO**. __you should never sent any of your private credentials to unknown third-party Telegram Bots__.
+This bot / source code was an attempt to scrap `my.telegram.org` using `Python3` libraries.

 ## installing

 #### The Easy Way